UST-QuAntiL/qhana-plugin-runner/README.md

 The default file store can be configured with the `DEFAULT_FILE_STORE` environment variable.
 This defaults to `local_filesystem`.

+When a worker (or plugin in the worker) tries to generate a URL with `flask.url_for` and `_external=True`, it can fail with the error `Application was not able to create a URL adapter for request independent URL generation.
+You might be able to fix this by setting the SERVER_NAME config variable.`.
+You can set the environment variable `SERVER_NAME` for the worker container and the value will be set in the flask configuration.

 ### Running the Plugin-Runner with Docker Compose